 "Next I held the spare wheel brace in place and drilled those two vertical holes into the edge lip on the brace.
 Same thing next, bolt, weld, paint."

-Thanks to Don for the photos. -- Derek Redmond
+Thanks to Don and to Bob in NC for the photos. -- Derek Redmond

 See also the spare tire Vibration Dampener.